 While Iraqi Kurdistan is recognised as more tolerant of religious minorities than elsewhere in the country, it is propaganda to claim that all Iraqi Arabs are prejudiced towards Christians and those of other religions.
 There are plenty of examples of inter-faith bonding and mutual respect in both Iraq and Syria (excluding ISIS and other takfiri groups of course).
 Obviously what the MSM aren’t saying is that ISIS is completely a construct of foreign powers, and that in this great game to remap the Middle East, the Kurds are being promoted as the ‘good guys’, while Shia Iraqis are demonised – mainly due to the relationship between Shia Islam and our favourite bogeyman Iran.
 The Western invasion of Iraq led to a mass-exodus of Christians, mainly to Syria, and now they are being driven out of that country as well.
 However while McTernan says: ‘What is it about the Kurds?
 Why can they bring wisdom and maturity to political decision-making?’, they still, culturally, have much more in common with their Arab counterparts than what would be considered ‘British values’.

-I make reference to this because we in the West tend to associate stonings with Arabs, Muslims and Sharia law – many Kurds are Muslim, however Khalil was Yazidi – however the practice is more cultural than religious .
+In 2007 a Yazidi teenager – Dua Khalil – was stoned to death by a crowd of young men due to suspicions she was having a romantic relationship with a Sunni Muslim boy.
+Security officers standing by filmed the brutal murder on their phones, and the ‘action’ was available to watch on international news channels such as CNN.
+It was evident that this footage was captured not due to the horror of the bystanders, but as a method of commemoration; to share it with others.
+I make reference to this because ‘we’ in the West tend to associate honour killings with Arabs, Muslims and Sharia law – many Kurds are Muslims (Khalil was Yazidi) – however the practice is more cultural than religious .
 Dua Khalil was murdered in 2007, but these so-called ‘honor killings’ are still rife in Kurdistan.
 Johanna Higgs writes:

 In Kurdistan, the UN estimates that the number of honor killings might be as high as 50 each month, and that most of the deaths go unreported.
 One reason that they continue to be a leading cause of death for women may be the increasingly oppressed position of women in Iraqi society.
 An Iraqi Kurdish writer, Berivan Dosky, wrote in The Guardian that conditions for women in post-war Iraq are a disaster, including in Kurdistan.
 Dreams of equality and peace that emerged among women after the fall of Saddam Hussein’s regime (and complicated by the United States’ invasion) have diminished, as many women still bear the burden of their families’ honor.